GonzoReal/Gonzalo_Aguilar_Projects/README.md

 [R Code Markdown](fhttps://github.com/GonzoReal/Gonzalo_Aguilar_Projects/blob/main/Visual_console.html)

-### Further Analysis
+### Exploratory Analysis

 some players highest payout contributes to most of their total earnings which can lead to questions like are they a one hit wonder or will there winnings be consistent?
 Only the next Call of Duty game can tell.